-Scout32 Software Update v1.2 – Improved Controls & Reliability
+Scout32 Software Update 1.5 – Improved Controls & Reliability – Added Steering Trim

 The Scout is a micro tracked FPV Rover using all snap-together 3D printed components and SG90 servos, making for a cheap and versatile platform for hobbyists.
 The cab is designed to resemble a full-scale “snowcat” type vehicle, with scale features such as 5mm headlights, doors, and exhaust.
 There is a large truck bed, allowing large batteries to be strapped down via velcro straps, with plenty of room under the bed for electronics.

 The Scout can be used with conventional hobby radio equipment but was designed to utilize an ESP32-CAM module, which is designed to fit in the cab and provide full control and FPV feed to any computer or smartphone.
 Arduino sketches are provided, so configuring an ESP32 yourself is as simple as upload and go.

 Once the Scout32 is running, connect your phone or PC to the wifi network “Scout32”, and enter 192.168.4.1 in your web browser to load the app.

 - Dimensions (V4):

 - Under Bed Area: 70mm x 45mm x 13.5mm

 - 45mm x 16.5mm cutout for plugs at rear

 - 8mm half-circle cutout for wires at front

 - 3D Printed Chassis, Wheels, and Tracks